Miriam Weiner (genealogist): Legacy

 Weiner has been described as "the Indiana Jones of prewar Polish Jewry."
-Weiner has discovered previously unknown archival holdings and then had this information translated and made available to the public via her books and website; in so doing, she has been described as “The genealogist who lifted the archival iron curtain.”
+Weiner has discovered previously unknown archival holdings and then had this information translated and made available to the public via her books and website; in so doing, she has been described as “the genealogist who lifted the archival iron curtain.”

+Following Weiner's first visit to Ukraine in April 1991, she wrote a lengthy article describing her experiences in visiting numerous towns and archives throughout the country.
+In her article that was published in Chai Today, she wrote, "One of the major problems with locating Jewish records in Ukraine and throughout Eastern Europe, is that no one is really sure what exists and where.
+During the Holocaust, documents were sometimes moved to strange places for safekeeping and never returned to the proper repository."

-Weiner was responsible for changing the perception that there were no Jewish ancestral documents available after The Holocaust.
-Because of her early travels to Eastern Europe, beginning in Poland in 1989 and Ukraine in 1990, and the time she spent in working in the archives there, Weiner was able to debunk the myth that existed at that time, an assumption that all Jewish documents were destroyed during the Holocaust.
+Weiner changed the perception that there were no Jewish ancestral documents available after The Holocaust.
+Because of her early travels to Eastern Europe, beginning in Poland in 1989 and Ukraine in 1990, and the time she spent working in the archives there, Weiner was able to debunk the myth that existed at that time, an assumption that all Jewish documents were destroyed during the Holocaust.
 With her column “Roots and Branches” and along with her lecture schedule, she made this discovery available and accessible to Jews throughout the world.
 In addition to finding that documents had survived, Weiner organized the information, pre-internet, so that it was easier for genealogists researching their families to find information about archives, museums, and libraries with family documents.
 The original data in the archives needed to be translated, coded by document type and manually entered into an organized format.
 The result was the Archive Database created by Weiner, which then became available to the public in her two books and via the Routes to Roots Foundation website.

 Donations of genealogical and archival material

 Weiner has donated collected materials and organized research to various archives, institutions and organizations.
 The items include books, maps, town brochures, video cassettes, archive inventories, and document copies.
+Listed below are societies and organizations that have received donations of genealogical and archival material from Weiner: